RESIDENTIAL CREATIVE COMMUNITY

 The Residential Creative Community is a way for CAM freshmen to connect with other CAM students, faculty, and staff on campus.
 Any CAM freshmen who will be staying at the City Heights Residence Hall can opt-in to being a part of the CAM RCC.
 Here what students in the RCC receive:

-• A monthly RCC meeting and RCC community dinner.
+• A monthly RCC Community Dinner.
 CAM faculty and staff will attend the meetings and community dinners to present about their areas and the college.

 • Socializing and networking with other RCC students.